VOCATIONAL EDUCATION AND TRAINING

 CODE OF PRACTICE

-As a Registered Training Organisation (RTO), St Michael’s College has agreed to operate within the standards detailed in the National Quality Framework (NQF).
+As a Registered Training Organisation (RTO), St Michael’s College has agreed to operate within the Standards for Registered Training Organisations 2015.
 This includes a commitment to recognise the training qualifications issued by other Registered Training Organisations.

 St. Michael’s College is registered to deliver VET courses under the direction of the Queensland Curriculum and Assessment Authority (QCAA) as a delegate for the Australian Skills Quality Authority (ASQA).